Cades Cove: Henry Whitehead Cabin

 Matilda’s son from her first marriage, Josiah “Joe Banty” Gregory, became a prominent producer of moonshine in Cades Cove during Prohibition.

-Please stop in and visit me to see the complete display of Smoky Mountain Photography at the William Britten Gallery in Gatlinburg, TN.
+Please stop in and visit me to see the complete display of Smoky Mountains Photos at the William Britten Gallery in Gatlinburg, TN.
+I’m located in Morning Mist Village, along the historic Arts and Crafts loop on Glades Rd.

 Content Protected Using Blog Protector By: PcDrome.